10 Best Beginner Ukuleles – How to Choose the Ideal Instrument for You!

 |Body And Neck:|

-While there are certainly more options that will offer the playability, sound and value beginners need, the nine models above give you a good cross-section of the most popular ukes on offer.
+Even though there are many other ukuleles that will deliver the playability, sound and value a beginner needs, the models we have featured above will give you a good cross-section of the most popular ukes on offer.

-You may question why a $300 uke can have a similar rating as an $100 uke – this is simply because we rate every in instrument in relation to its price range.
-A $300 model will always show a better quality and sound than something priced at $50, but they may both rate highly in their individual price categories.
+A $300 model will always show a better build quality and sound than something priced at fifty bucks – but they may both rate highly in their individual price categories.

 If you’ve played guitar before, a ukulele won’t be too foreign for you – the two instruments obviously share some qualities.